Assistant Professor of Nonprofit Management and Urban Policy

-Robin J. Hayes is a scholar and filmmaker who was the first person at Yale University to earn a combined doctorate in African American Studies and Political Science.With the help of a scholarship from the A Better Chance (ABC) program, she graduated from the prestigious St. George’s School in Newport, Rhode Island at the age of 16.
-After completing her bachelor’s degree at New York University with honors, she supervised a legal clinic for homeless families at the Urban Justice Center and facilitated human rights delegations and aid shipments to Cuba, Nicaragua and Chiapas, Mexico as a national coordinator of the Inter-religious Foundation for Community Organization (IFCO).
+East Flatbush, Brooklyn native Robin J. Hayes founded Progressive Pupil in 2006.
+She is a first-generation college graduate and the first person at Yale University to earn a joint doctorate in African American Studies and Political Science.With the help of a scholarship from the A Better Chance program, she graduated from prestigious St. George’s School in Newport, Rhode Island at age 16.